 - File criminal charges and/ or a report

 - File civil charge

-- Report as a "Jane/John Doe" victim: This option allows the victim to have a forensic examination for evidence collection but not file charges or release identity to anyone except the forensic nurse.
-Evidence is stored for 90 days which allows for evidence preservation and for the victim time to make a final decision.
+- Report as a “Jane/John Doe” victim: This option allows the victim to have a forensic examination for evidence collection but not file charges or release identity to anyone except the forensic nurse.
+Evidence is stored for 5 years which allows for evidence preservation and for the victim to have time to make a final decision.

 - Seek sexual assault services off campus

 The victim may accept or decline any or all options.
 NO action is taken by the University or University Police without a victim’s consent unless it is believed that the individual or the community at large may be in danger.

 - Passaic County Women’s Center